trane-dev/Trane/README.md

     - LMFAggregationOp

 ## Unit Testing
 We use `pytest` to automatically collecting unit testings and `pytest-cov` to measure the coverage of unit testing.
 The application code is in `Trane/trane/`.
 The unit testing code is in `Trane/tests/`.
-To run all unit testings, change directory to `Trane` and execute
+To run all unit testing, change directory to `Trane` and execute

 ```
 > pytest --cov=trane tests